-York then, has survived relatively intact and the multiple layers of its history can be read in the present topography and urban form even though much of the original buildings and construction materials are invisible to us.
-The highly engineered roads and bridges of Roman York do not now exist but Stonegate follows the line of the Via Praetoria (one of the main 1st century legionary fortress roads), known from archaeological investigations' to have been paved with stone setts and very thick flagstones.
+Morphology York then, has survived relatively intact and the multiple layers of its history can be read in the present topography and urban form even though much of the original buildings and construction materials are invisible to us.
+The highly engineered roads and bridges of Roman York do not now exist but Stonegate follows the line of the Via Praetoria (one of the main 1st century legionary fortress roads), known from archaeological investigations to have been paved with stone setts and very thick flagstones.
 This primary road system together with the defences of the Roman fortress and civilian settlement to the south influenced the city's urban form up to and including the present day.

-Within and around the core urban area from the 5th century onwards, there grew a network of streets, lanes and alleyways, many with Scandinavian names - Skeldergate; Goodramgate; Micklegate 2- that provided the backbone of the city's present urban grain, the streets and spaces of this strategy and guidance.
-Medieval York showing the developed road network, areas of the principal civic and ecclesiastical sites and some of the major churches.
+Within and around the core urban area from the 5th century onwards, there grew a network of streets, lanes and alleyways, many with Scandinavian names - Skeldergate; Goodramgate; Micklegate - that provided the backbone of the city's present urban grain, the streets and spaces of this strategy and guidance.
+Extent of main areas of settlement during the Roman period with the principal known and projected roads Medieval York showing the developed road network, areas of the principal civic and ecclesiastical sites and some of the major churches.
 The city walls clearly pick up the line of the earlier Roman fortress but are essentially 14th century in origin.